dmorrison96/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in data_tidy.txt.
+This code book summarizes the resulting data fields in tidy_data.txt.

 # Modifications